Updated On 21 November 2023

 What is the first destination that comes to your mind when you want to study abroad on an affordable budget?
-Canada is probably the first country that comes to your mind.
+Canada is probably among the first countries that come to your mind.

 IELTS stands for the International English Language Testing System.
-It is an internationally recognized and widely accepted English proficiency test designed to assess the language proficiency of students who wish to study abroad or migrate to countries where English is the primary language of communication.
-Almost all Canadian universities accept IELTS as proof of the English proficiency skill of an international student.
+It is an internationally recognised and widely accepted English test designed to assess the language proficiency of students who wish to study abroad or migrate to countries where English is the primary language of communication.
+Almost all Canadian universities accept IELTS as proof of an international student's English proficiency.

 There are two types of IELTS tests: IELTS Academic and IELTS General.
 The Academic version is more suitable for those seeking higher education at universities abroad.
 Basically, the test evaluates four language skills: Listening, Reading, Writing, and Speaking.
-The test scores are reported on a nine-band scale, from band 1 (non-user) being the lowest score to band 9 (expert) being the highest score.
+The test scores are reported on a nine-band scale, with band 1 (non-user) being the lowest score and band 9 (expert) being the highest.

-Minimum requirement for Bachelors- The minimum overall IELTS score required to study in Canada for Bachelor’s degree is 6 overall with no band less than 6.
-Rest it varies from university to university and course to course.
+Minimum requirement for Bachelors- The minimum overall score required in the IELTS exam for Canada for an undergraduate degree and diploma is 6.5 bands, with no band less than 6.

-Minimum requirement for Masters- The minimum overall score required in IELTS to study Master's in Canada is 6.5 overall with no band less than 6.
-Rest varies from university to university and course to course.
+Minimum requirement for Masters- The minimum overall score required in the IELTS exam for Canada for graduate degrees and graduate diplomas in Canada is 6.5 bands overall, with no band less than 6.

 TOEFL stands for Test of English as a Foreign Language.
-It is an English proficiency test that is recognised by many universities abroad, including Canada.
+It is another popular English test for Canada, which many universities recognise.
 The test measures the ability of individuals to understand and use English in academic settings.
 TOEFL is commonly used by universities, colleges, and other educational institutions in English-speaking countries as an admission requirement for international students.

 Like IELTS, TOEFL also evaluates four skills of a student: Reading, Listening, Speaking, and Writing.
 It consists of multiple-choice questions, integrated tasks, and independent tasks that assess individual language abilities.
-Also, students have an option to either opt for computer-based tests or pen paper-based tests.
-TOEFL scores range on a scale of 0 to 120, with each section scored out of 30 points.
+Also, students have an option to either opt for computer-based tests or pen-paper-based tests.
+TOEFL scores range from 0 to 120, with each section scoring out of 30 points.
 Test takers receive individual scores for each section as well as a total score, which represents their overall English language proficiency.

 PTE stands for Pearson Test of English.
-It is an English language proficiency test that assesses the English language skills of non-native speakers in the areas of Reading, Writing, Listening, and Speaking.
-It is commonly used for study abroad applications and visa purposes.
+It is used as an English proficiency test for Canada that assesses the language skills of non-native speakers in the areas of Reading, Writing, Listening, and Speaking.
+It is another commonly used for study abroad applications and visa purposes.

 The test is conducted entirely on a computer.
 The PTE test paper includes various types of questions, including multiple-choice, fill in the blanks, and essay writing.
 The PTE test scores range on a scale from 10 to 90, with 10 being the lowest and 90 being the highest.
 Each section is also scored individually.

 CAEL stands for Canadian Academic English Language (CAEL) Assessment.
-It is a proficiency test designed to evaluate the English language skills of individuals who are seeking admission to Canadian colleges and universities.
-The CAEL Assessment measures proficiency in four language skills: Reading, Writing, Listening, and Speaking.
+This test is specifically designed to evaluate the English language skills of individuals who are seeking admission to Canadian colleges and universities.
+Like other language tests, the CAEL Assessment also measures proficiency in four language skills: Reading, Writing, Listening, and Speaking.